ohshitgorillas/EntropPy/README.md

 ## Documentation

 For a complete explanation of EntropPy's algorithms and logic, from dictionary loading to final selection, see **[Algorithms](docs/ALGORITHMS.md)**.
-This document provides detailed explanations with examples of how each stage of the pipeline works.
+This document provides detailed explanations with examples of how each stage of the pipeline investigworks.

-For information about processing efficiency, computational complexity, and optimizations, see **[Efficiency](docs/EFFICIENCY.md)**.
-This document explains the big-O complexity of each processing stage and the optimizations applied to reduce processing time.

 ## Setup Instructions